Women in Leadership

 Linkage’s Women in Leadership Executive Impact Award recognizes executives who have demonstrated a deep commitment to the advancement of women leaders at their organizations, and who have ignited lasting and impactful change for women through their leadership.

 The commitment to advance women leaders is more critical than ever.
 Gender-diverse and inclusive organizations achieve better business outcomes, and as organizations strive to meet the challenges posed by this unprecedented health and economic crisis, growing and supporting women leaders becomes an even more important business imperative.
-In 2021, the Women in Leadership Executive Impact Award recognizes leaders who are steadfast in their commitment to support and advance women leaders at all levels.
+This year, the Women in Leadership Executive Impact Award recognizes these five leaders who have recommitted to their work to support and advance women leaders at all levels.

-The 2021 recipients will be recognized virtually at Linkage’s Women in Leadership Institute™ (WIL) and are selected from hundreds of nominations and represent the best of the best in personal and professional commitment to the advancement of women leaders and excellence in leadership.
+The 2021 recipients will be recognized at Linkage’s Women in Leadership Institute™ (WIL) and were selected from hundreds of nominations and represent the best of the best in personal and professional commitment to the advancement of women leaders and excellence in leadership.

-- The nominee must be currently employed in a full-time, executive leadership position at a public, private, not-for-profit, or government organization.
+- Nominees must be currently employed in a full-time, executive leadership position at a public, private, not-for-profit, or government organization.

 - Executives can nominate themselves or may be nominated by a third party.